 7. United employees might well have misrepresented the situation to airport security by claiming – as the Chicago Police Department claimed with ZERO knowledge – that the man was unruly

-8. In the process of removing Dao from the plane his head and face either accidentally hit the arm rest – or the “closer” who they brought in after the first attempt to remove Dao failed deliberately slammed his head into the arm rest to shut him up
+8. In the process of removing Dao from the plane his head and face either accidentally hit the arm rest – or the “thumper” who they brought in after the first attempt to remove Dao failed deliberately slammed his head into the arm rest to shut him up

 And then United lied and lied and lied…